EMDR Therapy

 What is EMDR?

-EMDR works by helping the nervous system reprocess these experiences so they no longer feel current or charged, allowing new insight, flexibility, and relief to emerge.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based therapy that helps the brain update these stuck experiences.
+It works by helping the nervous system reprocess memories so they no longer feel current or charged, allowing new insight, flexibility, and relief to emerge.

 Not Just for “Big T” Trauma